| By Kate Ravilious Bones reveal a classy Roman diet THE feast

 wooden coffins.
 The values indicate that the richer people regularly

 ate seafood, while ordinary people had rarely, if ever, eaten seafood.
+"It really does seem that an elite class

 of people existed in Late Roman times," says Dr Richards.
 "They